On the Subject of Multiverse Synchronization

 A Listening, Unordered Keys, Plumbing, Safety Safe, Misordered Keys, Piano Keys, Keypad

-B T-Words, Word Scramble, Anagrams, Recorded Keys, Simon States, Round Keypad, Morse Code
+B T-Words, Word Scramble, Anagrams, Recorded Keys, Wire Placement, Round Keypad, Morse Code

 C Bordered Keys, Follow The Leader, Blind Alley, Hexamaze, Battleship, LED Encryption, Who’s on First

-E Mastermind Cruel, Extended Password, Human Resourses, Poker, Mashematics, Skyrim, Keypad
+E Mastermind Cruel, Extended Password, Human Resources, Poker, Mashematics, Skyrim, Keypad

-H Identity Parade, Visual Impairment, The Swan, The Iphone, X-ray, Waste Management, Who’s on First
+H Identity Parade, Visual Impairment, Adventure Game, The iPhone, X-Ray, Waste Management, Who’s on First

 I Maintenance, Color Generator, S.E.T., Painting, Monsplode Trading Cards, Flags, Morse Code